-Nuclear medicine uses small amounts of radio-pharmaceutical which is injected and then used to image an organ system or specific part of the body.
+Nuclear medicine uses small amounts of radio-pharmaceutical that is injected and then used to image an organ system or specific part of the body.
 Imaging is performed with a special camera known as a gamma camera.
 After the injection imaging is sometimes performed immediately.
 Other studies require delayed imaging after a few hours or even overnight.
-You will be instructed regarding the specifics of when the imaging is performed.
+You will be instructed about the specifics during the imaging process itself.
 Depending on your exam, you may require some preparation.
-You may have already received prep instructions (prep sheet or by text message).
-Should you have any questions, you may consult a Central Booking agent at (780) 669-2222, or toll free at (1-866) 771-9446.
+You may have already received prep instructions (a prep sheet or a text message).
+If you have any questions, you may talk to a central booking agent at (780) 669-2222, or toll-free at 1-866-771-9446.

 Planning your next appointment?
 Learn more about nuclear medicine exam preparation and find the clinic most convenient for you